 "In the apocalypse, to cultivate astragalus to this level, even better than before the end, that is rare," Director Zhang said, stepping in with a fair judgment.
 "If this could be developed at scale, you deserve the points."

-Everyone nodded.
-The people present all worked in medicinal planting or preparation, and Director Zhang stood at the very top of Wu City's medical field.
+Everyone nodded in agreement.
+The people present all worked in medicinal planting or preparation.
+Director Zhang stood at the very top of Wu City's medical field.

 Director Zhang said, "Astragalus scores a ten.
 Any objections?"